aakashns/chrome-track-activity/README.md

 ## Usage

 This package exports a single function `startTrackingActivity` which can be used to track a user's browsing activity.
+The following example demonstates its usage:

 ```javascript
 function onSessionStart(session) {